kevkaleido/kevs_blog1/src/content/blog/HackYourReality.md

 ## Your Thoughts as NFTs!

-Here's where it gets even cooler: think of each thought as an NFT (Non-Fungible Token).
+Think of each thought as an NFT (Non-Fungible Token).
 Every thought is unique, carries value, and has the power to create a ripple effect in your reality.
 You're minting these NFTs every single day with your mental focus.
 The question is, are you minting high-vibe, rare pieces of art, or low-quality junk that nobody wants?

 When you consciously choose thoughts that are abundant, loving, and expansive, you mint a collection of high-value reality experiences.
 Your mind is the marketplace, and the universe is the buyer.
 Make it a collection worth investing in!